 - Fill out a contact form on the website.

-If you do these things the response/result you are experiencing is your brand: as Vian’s Axiom goes this what you’re actually delivering to your customers therefore it is your brand.
+If you do these things, the response/result you are experiencing is your brand: as Vian’s Axiom goes, this is what you’re actually delivering to your customers therefore, it is your brand.

 You probably know where to go from here, but make sure the response from these experiences matches your marketing…that’s real brand alignment.

 Here are a few things we’ve worked with our clients to align; all the company names have been replaced with Green-Widget.

 Don’t send emails out to anyone, under any circumstances, with a return email address that starts with “email@example.com” all this tells the customer is that you don’t really care about what they have to say and you are making them look for a way to respond if they need to.

 If you have to do this because your IT department is making your marketing decisions, then provide a contact email in the body of the message.
 Never, ever make your customer have to hunt for a way to contact you.